canndrew/error_def/README.md

 ```

 **Explanation:** `error_def` defines an `enum` where each variant is paired
-with a description of the variant
+with a description of the variant.

 ```rust
 error_def!
 SomeError {